 In Pinterest you can search for terms like “blog header” or “blog graphics” to produce a ton of ideas to fuel your imagination.
 This is a great way to keep up with design trends, as well.
 A visit to Pinterest should be a regular part of your evolving design process.
 You should of course have a Pinterest business account for your blog.
 Not sure how to use Pinterest?
-A Virtual Pinterest Assistant can help you set-up and manage your account.
+I can help you set-up and/or manage your account.

 A perfect place to get design inspiration for your blog is by checking out the work of professional designers.
 Graphic design professionals almost always have a portfolio of their work on their website.
 You can do a Google search to find designers that do blog work or look at your favorite blogs.
 Often, you’ll find the credit of the designer at the bottom of the page.
 While the techniques of the pros might be beyond your skill level, you can modify ideas you love in a way that's within your abilities.
 Want to learn more about the graphic design programs the pros use?
 Check out the Adobe Creative Cloud for programs like Photoshop, Illustrator, InDesign and more.

 Check out both graphic design print or online magazines and graphic design blogs for ways in which design is being used in various formats.
 It’s true that print and digital techniques often differ; but you might be able to draw on some great color combinations, layouts or headlines found within real, hands-on pages.
 There are also plenty of design-specific digital magazines that can guide you on the latest trends in web design.
 When I worked in marketing departments we would always spend time going through different resources to generate ideas.
-It's okay to work off someone else's design as long as you come up with a new take on it.
+It's okay to work off of someone else's design as long as you come up with a new take on it.